-When I went back and looked at my scrapbook a while after I had made it, I noticed that some of the receipts had faded so much, they were just blank pieces of white paper.
+When I went back and looked at my travel scrapbook a while after I had made it, I noticed that some of the receipts had faded so much, they were just blank pieces of white paper.
 Because I hadn’t stuck them in with glue, I was able to remove the faded ones and stick or draw something else in its place without completely ruining the page!

 *Tip* I made sure I spread things like these out across the page, throughout the book, that way one end wouldn’t be really bulky, it still laid fairly flat, even when filled with the additional items!
 I use a piece of ribbon to tie my scrapbook shut though.

 I kinda knew before the trip that I wanted to make some form of a scrapbook or cool album for the trip, so I already had some scrapbook ideas.
 While I was on the road, I looked for souvenirs that could be used for it once I returned home.
 I picked up several sticker packs from gift shops along the Route, things like State Route 66 shields.
 Very simple, cheap souvenirs that are great for adding another personal touch.

 Remember the days when you actually got photos printed?
 Well I tend to use printed photo books now which are like printed, digitally made scrapbooks (I always include little text boxes with information about the photos etc).
 But when I had my Route 66 photos printed in 6×4 size, in each envelope there was a thumbnail sheet of all the pictures that were in that particular envelope.